netdata/netdata/packaging/PLATFORM_SUPPORT.md

 learn_docs_purpose: "Present all the supported platform in the Netdata solution" -->

+This section contains detailed information on every supported installation method and system.
+A quick guide for the most common use cases is available at [Install Netdata](https://github.com/netdata/netdata/blob/master/packaging/installer/README.md).

-# Netdata platform support policy
+## Netdata platform support policy

 Netdata defines three tiers of official support: